 Each year, students throughout the School are encouraged to take part in the Oxford University-organised Bebras Computing Competition.
 The competition involves solving problems using computational thinking – the same skills and techniques software engineers use to write programmes and apps.
 In the most recent competition, we had several students place within the top 10% nationally.

-Parents are also invited in for their own Coding lesson, to help understand and experience what their daughters are learning.
+Parents are also invited in for their own Coding lesson, to help understand and experience what their children are learning.
 Our Computer Science teacher also regularly hosts Online Safety presentations to help parents keep up to speed with new developments in the digital world.